 IMPACT hasn't been exempt from the tale-as-old-as-time sales and marketing mismatch.
 But we've recently made major steps toward solving this by creating a revenue team, where the sales team and key members of the marketing group come together once a week to sing Kumbaya talk about revenue-generating content.

-The last part of the alignment puzzle is, well, everyone else: your coworkers, your work spouse, your nemesis, the new guy, the person who’s home office background has you daydreaming of renovating your entire apartment every time you get on a Zoom call with them.
+The last part of the alignment puzzle is, well, everyone else: your coworkers, your work spouse, your nemesis, the new guy, the person whose home office background has you daydreaming of renovating your entire apartment every time you get on a Zoom call with him.